 “Truly bespoke furniture will be in harmony with the space — regardless of the size of the room — because it will be designed specifically for the room,” says Richard Moore, Design Director at Martin Moore.
 “Freed from restrictions of standard sizes, the cabinetry can be exactly the height, width and depth needed and can be built around the architecture of the room."

-Specialist kitchen storage can be integrated as part of a bespoke kitchen, and you have the benefit of utilising a bespoke designer's experience to make your cabinetry work hard for you.
+Specialist kitchen storage ideas can be integrated as part of a bespoke kitchen, and you have the benefit of utilising a bespoke designer's experience to make your cabinetry work hard for you.

 Bespoke kitchens usually offer a larger variety in colour finishes, with some makers offering custom colours or expert hand-painting in popular, quality paint brands.